Jeff Addai

-Jeffrey Kwabena Addai (born May 11, 1993) is a Canadian professional soccer player who plays as a midfielder for PEPO.
+Jeffrey Kwabena Addai (born May 11, 1993) is a former Canadian professional soccer player who played as a midfielder for Luxembourgish club Marisca Mersch.

 Career

 Tulsa Roughnecks

 After playing for both Ottawa Fury and VfR Mannheim, Addai would sign with USL Championship club Tulsa Roughnecks for the 2019 season.
 Addai was subsequently named vice captain of the club for the 2019 season.

 VPS

-After one year with Tulsa, Addai signed with Finnish Ykkönen club Vaasan Palloseura on a three year contract.
+After one year with Tulsa, Addai signed with Finnish Ykkönen club Vaasan Palloseura on a three-year contract.

+Marisca Mersch

+In 2023, Addai joined Luxembourg National Division club Marisca Mersch.

+Personal life

+After retiring from playing, he started as the CEO of One Pro Sports Management, a sports agency he co-founded with his brother Godwin Addai.